OsamaAbuReesh/Storify/README.md

 to run :
 install chartjs : "npm install --save chart.js react-chartjs-2" .

-Many sellers use paper as their day-to-day business management activities, their process ow is slow, unreliable and they often end up losing a huge percentage of their data, and invoices of their orders are often complex and also time-consuming processes.
-Here at Storify, we’re trying to solve this day-to-day challenge, with Storify we use technology to combine a multitude of business processes and enable the flow of data between them.
-To build one of the best online admin management tools.
-So you can eliminate manual processes with our help!
+Many sellers still rely on paper for daily business management, resulting in slower workflows, unreliability, and significant data loss.
+Additionally, their invoicing processes can be cumbersome and time-consuming.
+At Storify, we aim to address these challenges.
+By leveraging technology, Storify integrates various business operations, facilitating seamless data flow among them.
+Our goal is to offer one of the top online admin management tools, empowering you to do away with manual tasks and optimize your operations.
+Join us in revolutionizing business management!